 Beans and legumes are healthy sources of protein, vitamins, minerals, and phytoestrogens.
 Eat every bean and legume, from chickpeas to soybean.
 They are rich in lactogenic properties and protein.
 So eat them all.

 Leafy vegetables are a good source of iron.
 As we told you earlier, after giving birth, our body faces a lot of deficiency, so grab some greens into plates now.
 Also, the carbohydrate portion of these vegetables, which is known to cause gas, cannot transfer into the breast milk.

 4. Fiber-Rich Starches

 Potatoes, Butternut Squash, Sweet Potatoes, Beans, Lentils, Oats, Quinoa, are the best source of fiber.
 Each good and balanced amount of fiber will keep you and your gut healthy and fresh.

 5. Healthy Fats

-Avocados, Olive oil, Coconut, Eggs, full-fat yogurt are a good source of healthy fats.
+Avocados, Olive oil, Coconut, Eggs, full-fat Yogurt are a good source of healthy fats.
 Nuts are also one of them.
 Try to fill your body with these healthy fats as this will help your body to repair and balance newborn mother food balanced.
-Ohh we would love to see you more beautiful again.
+Oh, we would love to see you more beautiful again.

 6. Meat and Poultry